 About one in five Oregonians feel an urgency to “open everything up and restart the economy” (Q8).

-- Back in June 2020, when many businesses were still closed and fewer people were sick in the ICU with Covid-19, more than one-fifth of Oregonians said they felt strongly it was time to open back up (21%).
+- In June 2020, when many businesses were still closed and fewer people were sick in the ICU with Covid-19, more than one-fifth of Oregonians said they felt it was time to open back up (21%).
 Yet, even then, more than half felt it was not safe yet (55%).

 - Now, many businesses have re-opened with restrictions, and the proportion of Oregonians eager to open back up has remained mostly stable (19%).
 Still, 56% say it is better to stay safe and wait.